glasser/glasser.github.io/_posts/2013-06-27-surprising-javascript-memory-leak.md

 `javascript closure memory leak` and came up with nothing relevant, so maybe this is a relatively unknown issue.
-(Most of what you find for that query talks about the bad garbage collection algorithm in old versions of IE, but this problem affects even my current Chrome install!)
+(Most of what you find for that query talks about the bad garbage collection algorithm in old versions of IE, but this problem affects even my current Chrome install!)  **UPDATE**: Vyacheslav Egorov pointed me at his [excellent post][mraleph] on this subject with more detailed examples, better pictures, and knowledge of V8 internals.
+Definitely adding his blog to my <del>Reader</del>Feedly.

 JavaScript is secretly a functional programming language, and its functions are *closures*: function objects get access to variables defined in their enclosing